TriyaSS/Triya_Portfolio/index.md

 Smart Mirror

-This project will use a display to mimic a bathroom mirror, however will also integrate qualities of a phone screen such as displaying weather, time, calendar and medication reminders.
+This project transforms a traditional bathroom mirror into a multifunctional smart display.
+By integrating a digital screen, the system mimics the appearance of a standard mirror while offering smartphone-like features such as displaying the time, weather updates, calendar events, and personalized medication reminders.
 These modifications transform the standard bathroom mirror into a personal assistant.
-Individuals taking regular medication, especially benefit from this mirror; with strict reminders showing everytime they enter their bathroom!
-Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
+It is especially beneficial for individuals who take regular medications, providing consistent and timely reminders each time they enter the bathroom — ensuring adherence and improving overall wellness!

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML